niplav/site/notes.md

 3. The black holes can probably not cover the central craft completely at all times, so some intergalactic medium would get lost and/or damage the central craft.
 4. If the black holes are *orbiting* the central craft, it must have a very high mass.
 	1. It's probably more desirable to create a stable orbit of `$n$` black holes and place the craft at one of the [Lagrange points](https://en.wikipedia.org/wiki/LaGrange_Point).

+Despite having mostly listed downsides of black hole mops, I think they're an attractive option to do further reseach on.

 I don't know whether such constructions are possible or desirable, but I would like to hear some feedback by someone more knowledgeable